humanwhocodes/humanwhocodes.com/src/pages/_posts/2014-04-22-creating-defensive-objects-with-es6-proxies.md

     person.age = 20;    // Error!

-That works really well to notify you that you&#8217;re attempting to change the interface of an object by adding a new property.
-The missing piece of the puzzle is to throw an error when you attempt to *read* a property that isn&#8217;t part of the interface.
+That works really well to notify you that you're attempting to change the interface of an object by adding a new property.
+The missing piece of the puzzle is to throw an error when you attempt to *read* a property that isn't part of the interface.

 ## Proxies to the rescue

 Proxies have a long and complicated history in ECMAScript 6.
 An early proposal was implemented by both Firefox and Chrome before TC-39 decided to change proxies in a very dramatic way.
 The changes were, in my opinion, for the better, as they smoothed out a lot of the rough edges from the original proxies proposal (I did some experimenting with the early proposal<sup>[1]</sup>).

 The biggest change was the introduction of a target object with which the proxy would interact.
 Instead of just defining traps for particular types of operations, the new &#8220;direct&#8221; proxies intercept operations intended for the target object.
 They do this through a series of methods that correspond to under-cover-operations in ECMAScript.
 For instance, whenever you read a value from an object property, there is an operation called `[[Get]]` that the JavaScript engine performs.
-The `[[Get]]` operation has built-in behavior that can&#8217;t be changed, however, proxies allow you to &#8220;trap&#8221; the call to `[[Get]]` and perform your own behavior.
+The `[[Get]]` operation has built-in behavior that can't be changed, however, proxies allow you to &#8220;trap&#8221; the call to `[[Get]]` and perform your own behavior.
 Consider the following:

     var proxy = new Proxy({ name: "Nicholas" }, {
         get: function(target, property) {